Ralph Perk: Campaign for the U. S. Senate and re-election defeat

 In 1974, Perk won the Republican nomination for the United States Senate seat formerly held by William B. Saxbe, who had resigned to accept the appointment to the office of United States Attorney General.
-Perk, however, was defeated soundly by Democrat John Glenn Perk had stated that he was counting on running against the incumbent senator, Howard M. Metzenbaum, who had been recently appointed to the seat by then Governor John J. Gilligan.
+Perk, however, was defeated soundly by former NASA astronaut and Democrat John Glenn.
+Perk had stated that he was counting on running against the incumbent senator, Howard M. Metzenbaum, who had been recently appointed to the seat by then Governor John J. Gilligan.
 Metzenbaum lost the primary to Glenn.
 Subsequently, in 1977, Perk suffered an upset defeat in the non-partisan primary for mayor, finishing third behind Dennis Kucinich, a former political ally, and Edward F. Feighan.
 Kucinich prevailed over Feighan in the general election, setting the stage for his subsequent mayoralty.